binaries/usersnap-rails/README.md

-# UsersnapRails
+# usersnap-rails

-The usersnap-rails gem integrates the Usersnap widget with the Rails asset pipeline.
+The usersnap-rails gem integrates the [Usersnap](https://usersnap.com/) widget with the Rails asset pipeline.
+In order to use it you have to [register an account at Usersnap](https://usersnap.com/#signup) and add your project.
+Each project has an own API-key.
 This gem isn't maintained by the official Usersnap team, and it comes without any guarantee.

 ## Installation